XK9274/screencap-toolkit-miyoo/README.md

 A Screencapturing toolkit for the Miyoo Mini + (Twitch/VNC/RTMP/Outputfile)

 All use various methods provided by ffmpeg
+Warning: This may make your mmp a little toasty, it runs almost maxed out on CPU depending on which app you run.

 ## Issues
 Overclock generally needed to keep performance up.. the MMP does not handle streaming/encoding very well due to having low resources, some tweaks can be made to the ffmpeg command